 Professional Service – In the Air And On The Land

 We arrived at Addis Ababa and discovered we could not exit to get our luggage.
-So we organised at the Customer Service counter to have the bags checked through.
-The airport staff were polite and thorough.
+So we organized at the Customer Service counter to have the bags checked through.
+The airport staff was polite and thorough.